Home » About » Rules & Regulations

 23. In the event of a hartal/unexpected holiday during examination, that day’s examination will be conducted at a later date while the rest of the examination will continue as per the schedule.

 24. A fine of Rs.
 10/- per day will be availed if the students fail to submit the lab records on or before the day of submission.

 1. Regular attendance is expected from every students.
-No student should be absent without the prior permission of the class teacher of the Principal.
-An application for leave signed by the parent should be submitted to the principal beforehand & the medical certificate to be produced on the day of arrival. .
+No student should be absent without the prior permission of the class teacher or the Principal.
+An application for leave signed by the parent should be submitted to the Principal beforehand & the medical certificate to be produced on the day of arrival. .

 2. No leave is granted on examination days or monthly tests or on the first working day of each term.
 Absence from test papers and examinations will be considered a serious breach of discipline.
 In case of illness, a medical certificate must be produced.

 3. Repeated extended absence for fifteen consecutive days or more without leave application renders the students liable to have his/her name removed from the rolls.
 Re-admission, if granted will only be after payment of fresh admission fee.

 4. No student will be sent home even in urgent need, unless a duly authorised person comes to the school to take him/her.

 5. The Transfer Certificate of a student is issued only during office hours after verifying that all dues to the school have been cleared.
 Request for T.C should be given in writing at least two weeks before.
 Such request should be made by the parent on behalf of the pupil.

 1. Students are newly admitted only at the beginning of the academic year, on the basis of their performance in the test and interview.